jdgoldie/jdgoldie.github.io/source/_posts/2014-12-12-queues-dont-fix-overload.markdown

 categories:
 external-url: http://ferd.ca/queues-don-t-fix-overload.html
 ---
-I really enjoyed [Fred Hebert][1]'s great post on queues and system overload.
+I really enjoyed [Fred Hebert][1]'s great [post][2] on queues and system overload.
 An overflowing sink is my favorite image of what happens to your system when a queue is used as a buffer to mask the slow parts of the system.

 {% img left caption https://lh6.googleusercontent.com/proxy/-trPHfKNxS07bxGXx8qTSaELzrkz-6sPmZ-DGtLhKWbcKPfvK9Wr5zscdk9yLftXT9iBtkR3YWscwmyiunRT152o8gsOCrp9SrivK7EcPXozSd2uI679U1OAgMD1vFo=w426-h295  "" "Image Credit: Fred Hebert" %}